8 Hypothesis Testing

 ## [1] "reject the null that mean=9 in favor of either <9 or >9, at the 5% level"

 Also note that the \(p\)-value is itself a function of data, and hence a random variable that changes from sample to sample.
-Given that the \(5\%\) level is somewhat arbitrary, and that the \(p\)-value both varies from sample to sample and is often misunderstood, it makes sense to give \(p\)-values a limited role in decision making.
+Given that the \(5\%\) level is somewhat arbitrary, and that the \(p\)-value both varies from sample to sample and is often misunderstood, it makes sense to give specific \(p\)-values a limited role in decision making.

 Code